|Score||Original version||Your version|

 Unfun was created as part of an academic research project exploring the foundations of humor.
 The project is inspired by questions such as "Why do we laugh?", "What do we find funny, and why?", and "Can computers learn to create jokes that would make us laugh?"
 As you play this game, you are contributing valuable data that may help us get a little bit closer to answering some of these questions.

-The project was started during a Microsoft Research summer internship by Bob West (computer science PhD student at Stanford), mentored by Eric Horvitz, as part of interests that Bob and Eric share on the cognitive and (potentially) computable foundations of humor.
-The work continues as an ongoing collaboration between Stanford and Microsoft Research.
+The project was started during a Microsoft Research summer internship by Bob West (then a computer science PhD student at Stanford, now a faculty member at EPFL), mentored by Eric Horvitz, as part of interests that Bob and Eric share on the cognitive and (potentially) computable foundations of humor.
+The work continues as an ongoing collaboration between EPFL and Microsoft Research.

 We'd love your feedback!
 Please send email to to let us know what you think.